MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 ## Get access to the eye tracking features

-The application must request user consent firstly to be able to use any eye-related info.
+In order to use any eye-related information, the application must first request user consent.

 ```C#
 var status = await Windows.Perception.People.EyesPose.RequestAccessAsync();